Mobile applications, or mobile apps, have a great potential to boost your business because:

 11. Claims processing and withdrawal

-Claims processing is a crucial insurance operation since 90% of clients select their insurance provider depending on how well their last claims processing experience went.9 Mobile apps can automate claims processing by collecting and verifying necessary information regarding the incident.
+Claims processing is a crucial insurance operation, as 90% of clients select their insurance provider based on their experience with the last claims processing.7 Mobile apps can automate claims processing by collecting and verifying necessary information regarding the incident.
 Location tracking by collecting GPS data of users helps insurers to verify claims.

 AI driven insurance chatbots can be an important part of automating claims since they can act like your human insurance broker.
-The below video shows how insurance mobile chatbots can automate claims filling.
+The video below shows how insurance mobile chatbots can automate claims filing.

 Some insurtech companies, such as Lemonade, sell their insurance products directly on mobile apps.
-AI driven computing devices calculate risk within seconds and automate insurance underwriting process
+AI-driven computing devices calculate risk within seconds and automate the insurance underwriting process.

 In case of an unfortunate event, such as a car accident, location tracking capabilities of mobile apps help clients discover a solution provider nearby.